Geography is the study of relationships between physical and human phenomena that give rise to spatial patterns on the surface of the earth.

 Curriculum plan - further details of the curriculum can be found in the curriculum plan below.

-A more detailed breakdown regarding subject content can be found on the examing board website using the following link:
+A more detailed breakdown regarding subject content can be found on the examining board website using the following link:

 Textbooks and useful resources